skhelladi/i-Assistant/README.md

 - **Send Message**: Enter your message in the input field and click the send button to interact with the AI assistant.
 - **Stop Request**: Click the stop button to stop the ongoing response generation.
 - **Retry**: Click the retry button to resend the last user message and get a new response.
-- **Settings**: Click the settings button to customize the stream, temperature, and system content.
+- **Settings**: Click the settings button to customize the stream, temperature, and model context.

 ## License